-Spring and Summer is a great time to head outdoor to these great Capital Region waterfall family hikes.
+Spring and Summer are a great time to head outdoor to these great Capital Region waterfall family hikes.
+The Capital Region in New York State has so much to offer and is a great place to visit on a northeast family vacation.
 I love the Northeast USA in the spring and summer and New York is one of the best places to be during this time of year.
 If are thinking where are the waterfall hikes near me?
 This list is perfect for you.
-Waterfalls add an additional feature to hikes providing a fun destination for your hike.
+Waterfalls add an additional feature to kid-friendly hikes providing a fun destination for your hike.
 These Hiking trails with waterfalls are fairly easy and great for newer younger hikers.

 Bloomingdale Brook Waterfalls Hiking Trail is the best Capital Region waterfall Hikes with kids where you can see multiple waterfalls.
 The Hiking trail is located in the Rensselaer Tech Park in Troy, NY off Global-View RD.
 Due to the hill on one side the trail is sometimes described as a moderate hike.
 The trail passes several waterfalls, though one side they are much easier to view especially for children.
 If you are looking for kid-friendly hikes this is a good one.